rfakhouri/cicdepresentations/handson/infrastructure-as-code.md

    - Resource Group Name
    - Location
    - VM Size
-0. Use the VM to provision some infrastructure in Azure.
+0. Use the Script to provision some infrastructure in Azure.

 *N.B.
 The following guide will be useful in this task: https://www.terraform.io/docs/modules/index.html*